rongi/kotlin-blog/_posts/2017-06-30-adb-clear-application-cache.markdown

 ---
 layout: post
-title:  "Clear Android application cache from console"
+title:  "Clear application cache from console"
-categories: adb
+categories: adb android
 ---

 This here is the single most useful command in the adb arsenal: